-As explained by Excel authority John Walkenbach in the Excel 2016 Bible, you have a good chance of being able to paste data into an Excel workbook if you’re able to copy the data from another application.
-Since some (but not all) PDF files allow you to copy data, there are cases in which you may be able to bring all the data you require into Excel by using the basic commands of copy and paste.
+Since some (not all) PDF files allow you to copy data, there are cases where you may be able to bring all the data you require into Excel by using the basic commands of copy and paste.

 Let's take a look at a practical example of how you can copy and paste data from certain PDF files into Excel: